 Sickness– We all get sick from time to time.
-Some illnesses are minor and work can continue, but others we need to stay home to get better before coming to work.
-When you are sick you may not be able perform your duties as needed and this can put yourself or others at risk for an injury.
+Some illnesses are minor, and work can continue, but for others, we need to stay home to get better before coming to work.
+When you are sick, you may not be able to perform your duties as needed, and this can put yourself or others at risk for an injury.
 Know when it is time to stay home due to an illness.
 During flu season especially, it is important that you do not come to work and infect others.
 Not only are you not able to work to your fullest ability you also affect others being able to work due to being infected with your illness.

-Fatigue– Fatigue is a killer on jobsites all across the country.
+Fatigue– Fatigue is a killer on job sites all across the country.
 Many employees work over the normal 40 hours a week.
-Add on the demands of home life and there are many people who are probably too tired to safely perform their functions.
-Get at least six hours of sleep a night and eat a balanced diet to help combat the demands of a busy life.
+Add on the demands of home life, and there are many people who are probably too tired to perform their functions safely.
+Get at least six to seven hours of sleep a night and eat a balanced diet to help combat the demands of a busy life.
 Drink caffeinated drinks or take a break and stretch when feeling tired on the job.

 Medication– Many medications affect how we feel.
 When starting a new medication, it is important to try it off the job to see how it affects you.
 Ask your doctor about all of the side effects.
 Make sure he or she understands the work you do as well as any other medications you take.
 Let a supervisor know if you are not feeling well due to medication.
 If you feel comfortable telling a coworker about what medication you are taking, let him or her know so they can keep an eye on you.